-Sulphation can be reduced if a battery is fully re-charged after a discharge cycle.
-Sulphated batteries have less lead, less sulphuric acid, block the absorption of electrons, leading to lower battery capacity, and can only deliver only a fraction of their normal discharge current.
-The best method of prevention is to ensure the battery is periodically fully-recharged.
+Sulphation can be avoided if a battery is fully re-charged after a discharge cycle.
+Sulphated batteries have less lead, less sulphuric acid, block the absorption of electrons, leading to lower battery capacity, deliver only a fraction of their normal discharge current, and they have The best method of prevention is to ensure the battery is periodically fully-recharged.